 The Criminal Investigations Unit encourages business owners to request identification writers, and verify it, it is important to include this information on the check itself.
 Request for 10 Day Letter

 The City of Webster Groves uses the St. Louis County Prosecuting Attorney for victims’ services.
 That office is able to help if you or someone you know has been the victim of a crime.
 You can see their full range of assistance by visiting this link.

 The department has additional resources listed on our website.

 The City does not provide curbside leaf vacuuming services due to the cost of the equipment, the lack of available space to compost leaves, and the need for additional staff to perform the composting operation.
 Some municipalities dedicate much or all of their public works staff to leaf collection for months and our staff has many other responsibilities.

-If your refuse, yard waste, recycling, bulky trash, or major appliance collection is not picked up, contact Waste Management at 800-964-8988 or visit www.wm.com.
+If your refuse, yard waste, recycling, bulky trash, or major appliance collection is not picked up, contact Waste Management directly at 800-964-8988 or visit their website at www.wm.com.

 Trash will be collected between 6:30 a.m. and 6:30 p.m. on the day of pickup.
 Trash should be out by 6 a.m. the day of pickup, but not before 4 p.m. the day prior.
 Empty cans should be removed from the curb by 9 a.m. the day following pickup.

 Waste Management holidays are: New Year's Day, Memorial Day, July Fourth, Labor Day, Thanksgiving and Christmas.
 If the holiday falls after your pickup day, follow the regular schedule.
 If the holiday falls on or before your pickup day, waste pickup will be one day late.
 If the holiday falls on a Saturday or Sunday, the pickup schedule does not change.

 When a new resident comes to apply for an Occupancy Permit, trash service is set up through Waste Management.
 For special services, contact Waste Management at 800-964-8988.